 Charter Arms Pitbull —

 The Charter Arms Pitbull is an interesting take on the 9mm revolver.
 While most revolvers that are designed to shoot semi-auto rounds utilize a moon-clip to work properly, the Pitbull does not require anything extra.
 Thus firming up its reliability as it removes a part that is so easily breakable or bendable.
 A bent or broken clip can cripple the use of a 9mm revolver.
 It holds 5-rounds of ammo, down from 6 after a recent (two or so years ago) redesign.
 Overall, the Charter Arms Pitbull is a reliable offering from a company that doesn’t get the respect it deserves at an MSRP of $502.00.
 The ability to chamber rimless cartridges alone is enough to get this revolver on my top 9mm handgun list.
 Everything else is just icing.
+These guys currently have them in stock starting at $438, depending on your setup.

 Barrel Length: 2.2″